 But that’s ok.

 And if getting up at 5 am works for one successful person, it could also work for you.
-But if you’re not one of those who can get up at 5 am, that does not make you lazy, it does not mean you’re poor at time management and it does not mean you can’t be successful.
+But if you’re one of those who struggle with early mornings, that does not make you lazy, it does not mean you’re poor at time management and it does not mean you can’t be successful.
 It simply means that this kind of routine does not suit you.

 Check out this post: Tips For A Great Morning Routine >>>